CME211/notes/syllabus.md

 ## Final Project

-In place of a final exam there will be a final project due on the scheduled day of the final exam.
+In place of an exam during finals week there will be a final project due on the scheduled day of the final exam.
 More details will be provided later in the quarter.

 ## Honor Code

 All students are expected to abide by the [Stanford Honor Code][honor-code].
+The work you submit to us for grading must be your own.
 The [computer science website][cs-code] has a good explanation of the honor code as it relates to courses involving significant amounts of computer programming.

 Note that at various times we may use special computer software called [MOSS][moss] to assist us in detecting plagiarism.
 If you are having difficulty